2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up of two unified $(1+1)$D systems rigorously derived from ($Em$): Conclusion

 \section{Conclusion}

-We derived a closed $(1+2)$D subsystem (E1) from the inviscid 2D Boussinesq equations under a parity ansatz and organized its blow-up analysis around two components: a singular background core and an exact remainder system.
-In the updated formulation, the ridge rays carry a convection-free $(1+1)$D CLM-type reaction dynamics with explicit finite-time blow-up, while the full wedge problem is rewritten in the $(x,\xi)$ variables so that the remainder equations are exact and all pure-background terms remain in the background system.
+We derived closed $(1+2)$D subsystems $(E1,E2)$ from the (2D inviscid Boussinesq, 3D axisymmetric Euler) equations and showed that $(Em)$ contains two exact unified $(1+1)$D descendants, $(R0)$ and $(Z0)$, obtained by restricting to the distinguished symmetry axes.
+This exact derivation is one of the main rigorous achievements of the manuscript.
+The rev5 geometry preserves ridge flatness automatically through the evenness in $(r,z)$, and at the apex $x=0$ the dynamics closes exactly.
+Thus the finite-time singularity mechanism is already visible at the level of these rigorously derived unified $(1+1)$D systems before one turns to the full conditional background--remainder analysis.

+The vorticity--strain computation in Subsection~\ref{seq:vorticity-strain} gives the physical continuation-theory interpretation of this apex mechanism.
+The explicit apex law forces

+and hence the pre-BKM strain quantity $\int_0^T\|\nabla\boldsymbol v(t)\|_{L^\infty}\,dt$ diverges.
+This is the correct Euler-side diagnostic for the singularity: the mechanism is detected by the full velocity gradient/strain, not by a separate model norm.

+Section~\ref{sec:R0-SS} complements the apex ODE analysis by constructing explicit self-similar profiles for the convective horizontal-axis reduction $(R0)$.
+The constructed profiles are regular at the apex for every $t<T$, have the prescribed apex trace $v(t,0)=2(m+2)/(T-t)$, decay fast enough to remain bounded on every set $x\ge x_0>0$, and satisfy the strain-divergence criterion through Proposition~\ref{prop:R0-SS-apex-pre-BKM}.
+This establishes, within the closed $(R0)$ axis system, an explicit apex-only self-similar blow-up scenario rather than merely a pointwise ODE blow-up.

-The main gain of this revision is conceptual and technical at the same time.
-On the remainder side, the earlier large forcing obstruction has disappeared.
-What remains is a singular linear problem with quadratic lower-order interactions, and this is precisely the setting in which an Elgindi-type transfer mechanism becomes available.
-The weighted energy method developed in Section~\ref{sec:stability} now shows that, if the background exists on $[0,T)$ with the coefficient bounds required there, and if the remainder stays subordinate to the background singularity in the detecting norm, then the full solution inherits the same finite-time blow-up.
+The weighted energy method developed in Section~\ref{sec:stability} shows that, if a compatible full background exists on $[0,T)$ with the coefficient bounds required there and with apex trace governed by the closed apex/self-similar dynamics, and if the remainder stays subordinate to the background singularity in the detecting norm, then the full solution inherits the same finite-time blow-up.

-Accordingly, the main unresolved step is now sharply identified.
-It is no longer the derivation of the remainder system, nor the linear weighted estimate, but the full-wedge background construction up to the blow-up time together with the rigidity properties needed to propagate the ridge structure and close the nonlinear bootstrap without loss.
-Revision~(c) makes this explicit: the ridge blow-up mechanism itself is available in closed form, but extending it to a full background with the necessary compatibility bounds remains the decisive open problem.
+The main unresolved step is therefore the construction and control of a full background away from the apex, together with the rigidity properties needed to match the apex dynamics and close the nonlinear bootstrap without loss.
+The blow-up mechanism itself is explicit at the ridge/apex level and in the self-similar $(R0)$ axis profile, but extending that information to a full background with the necessary compatibility bounds remains the decisive open problem.